chaosprint/glicol/README.md

 The `rs/macro` provides Rust macros for developing Glicol extensions.

-The `rs/ext` is the Glicol extensions, which replies on `glicol_synth`, `glicol_parser` and `glicol_macro`.
+The `rs/ext` is the Glicol extensions, which relies on `glicol_synth`, `glicol_parser` and `glicol_macro`.
 The idea is to use the essential nodes in `glicol_synth` to form some more complicated nodes, e.g. reverb nodes.
-Developers can use the `glicol_macro` to write new node in Glicol syntax within Rust.
+Developers can write new node with Glicol syntax in Rust.

 The `rs/wasm` is basically the glue code for compiling the `glicol` crate into a WebAssembly file.